 Negotiated Subletting/Assignment Notes:

 Yes, the landlord typically provides a sublease clause stating that client can sublease the space to its subsidiaries or any other third party depending on the clause executed.
+To be captured in lease agreement.

 Statutory Subletting/Assignment